 Sure, they may receive a good amount of cash back, but are they maximizing their return?
 Probably not.
 And they are likely missing out on other high-quality travel allowances in the process.
 There is a card out there for every type of spender—comparing is the key to finding your best fit.

-group of people on ski mountain Related Article
+group of friends running into ocean Related Article

 Top Credit Cards With Bonuses of 75,000 Points or More